 The Cycling UK group helping the homeless

-Up to 2,000 people are living on the streets of Manchester or in temporary accommodation, GMCA estimates, but members of a Cycling UK-affiliated group have been working with local agencies to support rough sleepers by making deliveries of food and warm clothing during the cold snap over Christmas and the New Year.
+Up to 2,000 people are living on the streets of Manchester or in temporary accommodation, GMCA estimates, but members of a Cycling UK Community Cycle Club have been working with local agencies to support rough sleepers by making deliveries of food and warm clothing during the cold snap over Christmas and the New Year.

 North Manchester Community Cycling Club was set up four years ago by Mohammed Ali and Tony Cramp, who were keen to do more cycling and encourage others to follow suit.
 The club is part of the wider ‘Communities 4 All’ project based at Khizra Mosque, which incorporates a wide range of events and activities for those who live in the surrounding area.

 Normally on Sundays, Communities 4 All hold regular cycling sessions; setting off from the mosque in North Manchester, provide opportunities for community members to learn to ride, and lend bikes out to build people's confidence and help them explore the local area.
 Owing to the most recent guidelines around group cycling, they have not been able to run the sessions so they have put their time to a good use instead.

 Five club regulars have been delivering food, hot drinks and support packages by bike and on foot, to continue to get exercise and fresh air themselves while supporting those who are most in need.
 They have also taken out youth groups to see first-hand the challenges of living on the streets and to learn more about running a food bank at the centre.